How much does LLC formation cost in Texas?

 Are there any hidden fees when forming an LLC?

-Several costs catch founders off guard: registered agent renewals, local business license fees exceeding, and state fees for certified copies or status certificates.
+Several costs catch founders off guard: registered agent renewals, local business license fees, and state fees for certified copies or status certificates.
+The Texas Express expedited processing tiers can also add significant cost if you need faster turnaround, with same-day service adding $750 on top of the base filing fee.

 Can I get refunds if my filing is rejected?